 Any piece of equipment or project that emits or controls air pollutants requires a permit prior to installation and operation unless it is specifically exempted from the APCD’s permit requirements.
 Companies must apply for and receive a permit before even purchasing new equipment to know exactly what the permit conditions and other requirements will be before construction, installation, and operation begin.

 The permit system requires a review of the equipment design and an inspection of the installed equipment to ensure compliance with APCD regulations.
 The APCD uses a two-permit system.

 - Construction permits are required prior to beginning construction or modification of an affected facility or air pollution control equipment.
 APCD staff will review a proposed project for compliance with all applicable requirements.

 - Operating permits are issued after the project is approved and completed and compliance is demonstrated.

-- The demolition or renovation of structures with asbestos containing material
+- The demolition or renovation of structures with materials containing asbestos

 Compliance must be demonstrated during and after the project is completed.